typelevel/cats-effect/docs/datatypes/pqueue.md

 ## Variance

-`PQueue` is split into a `PQueueSource` with a `Functor` instance and a `PQueueSink` with a contravariant functor instance.
+`PQueue` is split into a `PQueueSource` with a `Functor` instance and a `PQueueSink` with a `Contravariant` functor instance.
 This allows us to treat a `PQueue[F, A]` as a `PSource[F, B]` by mapping with `A => B` or as a `PSink[F, B]` by contramapping with `B => A`.